Interplay between trimer structure and magnetic ground state in Ba5Ru3O12 probed by Neutron and muSR techniques: Experimental details

 \section{Experimental details}

 A polycrystalline sample of Ba$_{5}$Ru$_{3}$O$_{12}$ was synthesized using a solid-state reaction method by mixing high-quality ({$>$}99.9\%) chemicals of BaCO$_{3}$ and RuO$_{2}$, as described in Ref \cite{ref4}.
 INS experiments were carried out on the fine-resolution Fermi-chopper SEQUOIA spectrometer at the Spallation Neutron Source (SNS) at Oak Ridge National Laboratory (ORNL).
 Samples were loaded under an atmosphere of helium gas in aluminium cylindrical cans and measured at several temperatures from 4-280 K with incident energy $E_i$ = 30 meV.
 An empty sample can was measured under identical conditions, and these data have been subtracted from the sample measurements.
 We have performed the simulation of spin wave using SpinW software \cite{ref19} to understand the intra- and inter-trimer exchange interactions and exchange anisotropy in the title compound.
+We have analyzed INS data using Mantid software which used standard Mantid scripts to convert our neutron scattering measurements to standard histograms in energy and detector space\cite{ref20}.
+We have used DAVE software for generating scattering intensity and normalized scattering intensity as a function of momentum transfer, $|$Q$|$, and energy transfer\cite{ref21}.
+Calculations were performed employing the INSPIRED software \cite{ref22} using pre-trained machine learning force fields (MLFFs) based upon the MatterSim modelling package to calculate the optimized structure and calculate the momentum dependent phonon modes \cite{ref23}.